micahtid/banana-hacks/README.md

 - Back‑end: `REDIS_IP`, `REDIS_PORT`, `REDIS_PASSWORD` (optional)
 - Front‑end: `NEXT_PUBLIC_API_BASE`, Firebase client vars

+## Server Architecture

-## Redis Setup
+### Redis Setup

+This application uses a **local Redis server** for real-time game state management, price updates, and player interactions.
+Redis handles:
+- Live price data and market events
+- Player wallets and trading history
+- Trading bot state and operations
+- Real-time leaderboard updates

-You can host your own Redis server and access it through Tailscale for secure remote access.
-This allows you to run Redis on a separate machine while keeping it accessible only to devices on your Tailscale network.
+You can host your own Redis server locally or on a separate machine.

+### Tailscale for Remote Access

+The project is configured to use **Tailscale** for secure remote access to the Redis server.
+This setup allows:
+- Running Redis on any machine on your Tailscale network
+- Secure, encrypted connections without exposing Redis to the internet
+- Easy multi-device access (play from laptop, run server on desktop)

+To set up Tailscale for your Redis server:
+1. Install Tailscale on both the server machine and client devices
+2. Note the Tailscale IP address of your Redis server (e.g., `100.x.y.z`)
+3. Set `REDIS_IP` in your `.env` to the Tailscale IP
+4. Your Redis server is now securely accessible across your Tailscale network

-For additional setup steps, see the [Tailscale documentation on accessing services](https://tailscale.com/kb/1015/100.x-addresses).
+For more details, see the [Tailscale documentation on accessing services](https://tailscale.com/kb/1015/100.x-addresses).

 ## Setup